 “Cadet, your mission is to prepare.
 As a cadet at the United States Military Academy, you are called to prepare yourself for whatever our country’s future missions may be.”
 He looked confused but slowly began nodding as if he understood.
 It was a timeless nod, a nod that 11 disciples internalized as they watched their leader ascend into the heavens.

 Our expectations of how we are preparing to be Christ-like, to be witnesses, are probably different from how we hear and experience God.
 The mission to prepare lacks the glory of serving on the front lines of battle.
 Or does it?
 God Himself calls us as Christian officers to clarify current events for our soldiers.
-However, as a mentor to officer candidates and junior officers, I confess that I struggle not only with trying to understand the events of the day, but also with my own faith and with expressing reasonable mission statement to those eager to establish their role in this ever changing, uncertain world.
+However, as a mentor to officer candidates and junior officers, I confess that I struggle with trying to understand the events of the day.
+Also struggle with my own faith and with expressing reasonable mission statement to those eager to establish their role in this ever-changing, uncertain world.

 God Himself calls us as Christian officers to clarify current events for our soldiers.

-In this journey of struggle, the word of God offers a timeless account of divine leadership principles in order to help someone like me grasp what “preparation” entails.
+In this journey of struggle, the word of God offers a timeless account of divine leadership principles.
+The principles are in order to help someone like me grasp what “preparation” entails.
 Current events demand that Christian leaders know themselves not through the world’s lens, but through Christ’s call to be disciples.

 In our time of uncertainty, too much media coverage with graphic, horrifying images, have we too lost our direction?
 Have we as Christians been drained of our joy?
-Paul advised the Colossians to get back to the basics, the fundamentals, such as fellowship, accountability, truth, and prayer, focused on Christ Jesus, or forever be lost as a religion in a new emerging world.
+Paul advised the Colossians to get back to the basics and the fundamentals.
+Such as fellowship, accountability, truth, and prayer, focused on Christ Jesus, or forever remain lost as a religion in a new emerging world.
 Paul states that the Colossians have been given fullness in Christ (Colossians 2:9, NKJV)